 The residency program is process-oriented: it focuses on time, space and encounter.
 SCHIESSLHAUS AiR seeks to inspire open-ended interdisciplinary dynamics, exchange and dialogue, participation and reflection.

-Central to the AiR program are site-specific approaches and the development of new concepts, in dialogue between the resident artists and their environment – that is, the local people and the local circumstances.
-The objective is to create long-term networks and relationships, in urban and rural spaces.
-SCHIESSLHAUS AiR promotes cultural diversity and intercultural dialogue.
+Central to the AiR program are intercultural dialogue, site-specific approaches and the development of new concepts, in dialogue between the resident artists and their environment – that is, the local people and the local circumstances.
+The objective is to create long-term networks and relationships, between urban and rural spaces.

 Dr. Johannes Crückeberg, Leibniz University of Hanover